laureschemm/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
 In software development, this translates to striving for clean, maintainable code that's easy to understand and modify.
 Always aim to reduce complexity by breaking down large problems into smaller, manageable parts.
 Remember that code is read far more often than it's written, so write with clarity and conciseness in mind.
 Keep your design patterns straightforward, embrace modularity, and practice consistent documentation.
 The most elegant solutions are often the simplest ones.

+# 2024-03-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read more often than it's written, so clarity and brevity are virtues.
+Always keep learning, embrace modularity, use version control, and test early and often.
+And never underestimate the power of good documentation."

+"Program as if you had to support the code you write for the rest of your life.
+Optimize for readability, understandability, and debuggability first; performance second.
+Invest time in understanding the problem domain deeply before diving into coding.
+Lastly, remember that sometimes the best code is no code at all — seek to reuse and leverage existing solutions rather than reinvent the wheel."